Abdullah3553/wirelessbox/README.md

 # The first prototype
   * This is the initial prototype of the container.
 This small gift box actually is a good container.
 It has 2 layers of foam to isolate the components from each other so short circuit may not occur.
-Also, the gift box is made of paper so it doesn't block or interfere the bluetooth signal.
+Also, the gift box is made of paper so it doesn't block or interfere the Bluetooth signal.
   * The only down-side is you can not see the led when the circuit is powered on. also, You have to open the led of the box to see the USB charging port.
   ![Prototype](./images/first%20prototype.jpg)